 Iowa Alternative Teacher Certification

-Teacher Intern License
+Teacher Intern Program

 Schools with Programs for Alternate Certification in Iowa

-Because the alternative certification process is complex, we have researched and provided specific school programs below for individuals who have a bachelors degree outside of education and want to become a teacher.
-We recommend you: Request information from one or more of these specific programs
+Because the alternative certification process is complex, we have researched and provided specific school programs below for individuals who have a bachelor’s degree outside of education and want to become a teacher.
+We recommend you request information from one or more of these specific programs: